 This Char-Broil Classic Series model is a 3-burner gas grill that delivers 30,000 BTUs of heat across its 360-square-inch cooking surface, with a secondary warming rack adding 170 square inches.
-Just flip the push button Piezo igniter and you’re in business, ready for ribs, chicken wings, or whatever else you’re craving.
+Just flip the push button Piezo igniter, and you’re in business, ready for ribs, chicken wings, or whatever else you’re craving.
 Two metal side shelves are ideal for holding sauces and plates, and it’s easy to cart around on its two wheels.
 This compact grill has rust-resistant stainless steel burners and porcelain-coated grates, making for easy cleanup and minimal upkeep.
 Keep in mind that since the knobs have a smaller range than some other models, it's tricky to get the exact temperature you want.

 Dimensions (DxWxH): 24.1 x 51.2 x 43.5 inches | Cooking Area: 360 square inches | BTU/hour: 30,000

 Napoleon TravelQ TQ285-RD-1-A Portable Propane Gas Grill with Griddle

 What We Love: Even and consistent heating, sturdy quality, creates great grill marks

 What We Don't Love: Legs do not lock